TheKayOT/alx-system_engineering-devops/0x00-shell_navigation/Tasks.md

 **Advices**:
 - Don’t forget to validate your current working directory
 - Don’t forget to display the list of files of your current directory to validate the removal of the file

+## 5. Organization is key!
+Access your sandbox and:
+- Change your working directory to `/root`
+- Then, create a directory `school_is_amazing`

+**Advices**:
+- Don’t forget to validate your current working directory
+- Don’t forget to display the list of directories of your current directory to validate the creation of the directory